facelessuser/ColorHelper/docs/usage.md

 If you would like to directly enter a different color, you can select the `enter new color` option.
 An input panel will be open that can receive a color in the hex form of `#RRGGBBAA` where `RR` is the red channel, `GG` is the green channel, `BB` is the blue channel, and `AA` is the alpha channel.

-To select a color, just click the `>>>` link to the right of the CSS format yu want.
+To select a color, just click the `>>>` link to the right of the CSS format you want.

 ## Add Color Panel